Deathstalker

 The inciting incident occurs at 10 minutes when The witch reveals that Munkar possesses two of the three powers of creation (sword, amulet, chalice) and will become invincible if he obtains the third.
 She tasks Deathstalker with stopping him and rescuing Princess Codille..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Deathstalker makes the active choice to enter Munkar's tournament, accepting the invitation as his path to infiltrate the castle and confront the sorcerer.
+This demonstrates the protagonist's commitment to Deathstalker makes the active choice to enter Munkar's tournament, accepting the invitation as his path to infiltrate the castle and confront the sorcerer.
 He commits to the quest., moving from reaction to action.

 At 40 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Deathstalker discovers that Munkar has created a false princess using magic, and the real Codille is still imprisoned.
+Notably, this crucial beat Deathstalker discovers that Munkar has created a false princess using magic, and the real Codille is still imprisoned.
 Munkar reveals he knows Deathstalker's true purpose.
 The stakes escalate and deception is exposed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 60 minutes (75% through) represents the emotional nadir.
 Here, Deathstalker is captured and stripped of his weapons.
 His ally Oghris is killed by Munkar's warriors.
-The quest appears lost, and Deathstalker faces execution - a literal brush with death as he is powerless and defeated., illustrates the protagonist at their lowest point.
+The quest appears lost, and Deathstalker faces execution - a literal brush with death as he is powerless and defeated., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 80% of the runtime.
 Deathstalker is freed by the real Princess Codille and together they form a plan.
 He synthesizes his warrior skills with her knowledge and the allies he's made.
 United rather than alone, he sees how to defeat Munkar., demonstrating the transformation achieved throughout the journey.